I Eat Your Skin: Reception

-British film critic Phil Hardy has little to say about the film, good or bad.
-He notes that after failing to be distributed "for seven years," it was "put on a double-feature programme advertised as 'Two great blood horrors to rip out your guts.'"
+In The Encyclopedia of Horror Movies, British film critic Phil Hardy briefly commented on the film, noting that, after failing to be distributed "for seven years," it was "put on a double-feature programme advertised as 'Two great blood horrors to rip out your guts.'"

-In The Zombie Movie Encyclopedia, Dendle writes "Never mind the title - this is as mild as horror gets."
-But he goes on to say that even I Eat Your Skin has its good moments.
-For example, "In an anomalously creative scene, a zombie blows up the protagonists' plane by casually walking into the propeller while holding a box of explosives - a zombie suicide bomber."
+In The Zombie Movie Encyclopedia, Dendle writes, "Never mind the title - this is as mild as horror gets," adding that it does have its good moments, such as "In an anomalously creative scene, a zombie blows up the protagonists' plane by casually walking into the propeller while holding a box of explosives - a zombie suicide bomber."

-A review by Senn is also mixed.
-He writes that "Compared to the mean-spirited I Drink Your Blood, Tenney's co-feature is downright enjoyable" with zombies that "provide a few genuine shudders, and so fulfill the first rule of zombie cinema - that dead people should be scary."
-But he finds little good to say about the film's technical aspects.
-He calls the jazz score "intrusive and quite often inappropriate," says the movie is "flatly photographed and poorly lit" and opines that I Eat Your Skin "plays just below the competency level.
+Senn writes that, "Compared to the mean-spirited I Drink Your Blood, Tenney's co-feature is downright enjoyable" with zombies that "provide a few genuine shudders, and so fulfill the first rule of zombie cinema - that dead people should be scary."
+However, he was critical of the film's technical aspects, observing that the movie is "flatly photographed and poorly lit" and that it "plays just below the competency level.
 Most scenes had to be overdubbed, and the poor-quality sound and (mis)matching show."

-Critic Glenn Kay damns the film with faint praise.
-After noting the "bad effects, horrible dialogue, and a Muzak-inspired score," he calls the movie "a goofball flick" and a "concoction [that] is fascinating, and like so many other films of the 1960s, it's almost entertaining in a so-bad-it's-good way."
+He also called the jazz score "intrusive and quite often inappropriate".